Stay Hydrated, Eat Protein: 2 Nutrition Tips for Seniors

 How much fluid is this, exactly?

-- If you are 65 or older, your mission is to get in 2 Liters per day, or 9 glasses (1 glass = 8 oz) of fluid.
+- If you are 65 or older, your mission is to get in 2 Liters per day or 9 glasses (1 glass = 8 oz) of fluid

-2. “Consume more protein”
+2. Consume more protein.

 How much protein is this, exactly?

-New research suggests that seniors may need more protein than we used to think.
+- New research suggests that seniors may need more protein than we used to think

-Lunch tip: add ½ cup beans to your salad or soup (+6 grams)
+Add ½ cup beans to your salad or soup (+6 grams).

 *Keep in mind that too much of anything is not always a good thing — this goes for protein too!
 Seek advice from your doctor about your protein needs if you have kidney issues.

 Incoming search terms:

-- optimal protein intake in elderly
+- protein for elderly